rothlab/mave-gene-prioritization/README.md

 2. `gene_length.csv`: Protein-coding gene's proten length (i.e. number of amino acids) based on the canonical isoform according the the Ensembl database.

-Two CSV files may be generated as output:
+Three CSV files may be generated as output:

 1. `missense_variants.csv`: Missense ClinVar variants.
 *This file will only be generated if it doesn't already exist.*